darthfork/promgithub/docs/usage.md

   - `PROMGITHUB_WEBHOOK_SECRET`: The secret used to validate incoming GitHub webhook requests.
   - `PROMGITHUB_SERVICE_PORT` (optional): Service API port (default is `8080`).

-### Deploying in kubernetes
+## Deploying in kubernetes

-To deploy the service in a kubernetes cluster you can use the provided helm chart.
+To deploy the service in a kubernetes cluster you can use the provided helm chart from the [promgithub chart repository](https://github.com/darthfork/promgithub/pkgs/container/promgithub-charts%2Fpromgithub)

-**TODO:** Add helm chart details

-When deploying with kubernetes add the following resources to your `promgithub` deployment
+When deploying with kubernetes add the following resources and configurations to your `promgithub` deployment

-### Kubernetes deployment requirements
+### Chart.yaml

-Add the helm repo as a dependency to your chart deployment:
+Add the helm repository as a dependency to your chart deployment:

 ```yaml
 apiVersion: v2